 Rates can be discussed with OAG’s senior producer after your pitch is accepted.

 Payment will be made through Boston University, and is subject to the university’s employment procedures.
 You will receive instructions on how to submit a W-9 and an invoice.
 You should expect to receive your check within four to six weeks of submitting your paperwork.

-We pay reasonable travel expenses. ("Reasonable" is also defined as staying reasonably close to home.
-Please don't ask us to send you to California if you live in Florida!)
+We pay reasonable travel expenses.
+"Reasonable" includes staying reasonably close to home.
+Please don't ask us to send you to California if you live in Florida!
 Expenses must be pre-approved.